VinAIResearch/3D-UCaps/README.md

 python evaluate.py -h
 ```

-We provide bash script with our config to validate UCaps model on all datasets and can be run as follow:
+We provide bash script with our config to validate trained UCaps models on all datasets, you just need to download our models in [Model Zoo](#model-zoo) and put them in `logs` folder.
+After that, you can run the evaluation script for targeted dataset as follow:
 ```
 bash scripts/evaluate_ucaps_iseg.sh
 ```